spxcepvnk/tracks/README.md

 # Download My Tunes for Free!

 Hi there!
 I'm excited to share my music with you.
-Here, you'll find all my tracks available for free download as .torrent files.
+Here, you'll find all my tracks available for free download.
 Just click on the links, grab the files, and enjoy my tunes!

 ## How to Download

+Deprecated.
+I no longer have time to maintain torrent releases.
+See [Direct Download](https://github.com/spxcepvnk/tracks#direct-downloads-no-torrent-files) section.

-1. Make sure you have a torrent client installed (like [qBittorrent](https://www.qbittorrent.org), [uTorrent](https://www.utorrent.com), etc.)
+1. ~~Make sure you have a torrent client installed (like [qBittorrent](https://www.qbittorrent.org), [uTorrent](https://www.utorrent.com), etc.)~~
-2. Click on the .torrent file link to download it
+2. ~~Click on the .torrent file link to download it~~
-3. Open the file with your torrent client to start downloading the music
+3. ~~Open the file with your torrent client to start downloading the music~~

-You can download the .torrent files also from [PandaCD](https://pandacd.io/artist/1048-spxcepvnk/)
+~~You can download the .torrent files also from [PandaCD](https://pandacd.io/artist/1048-spxcepvnk/)~~

 ## Direct Downloads (no .torrent files)

-If you're feeling lazy, you can download MP3 files directly from my [fidbak.audio](https://fidbak.audio/spxcepvnk/player/44b1436bdaf4/8461dfd485e7)
+You can download MP3 files directly from my [fidbak.audio](https://fidbak.audio/spxcepvnk/player/44b1436bdaf4/8461dfd485e7)

 ## Support My Work